k754a/Sudo2AC/README.md

 Highlight some comments and pseudocode, hit `Ctrl+Alt+Enter`, and watch it get rewritten into actual code in place—using the rest of your file as context.
+You can also rightclick on the highlighted code, and click `Sudo2AC: Convert Highlighted Code`, as there might be a small bug with `Ctrl+Alt+Enter`

 ## Requirements